OffSecVik/VFuzz/README.md

 ![VFuzz](https://i.imgur.com/wGVMjPR.png)

-VFuzz is a multithreaded, customizable web fuzzer designed to test the resilience of web applications.
-It works by fuzzing HTTP requests using various request methods (GET, POST, HEAD) and modes (VHOST, SUBDOMAIN, STANDARD).
-VFuzz is designed to handle high performance fuzzing tasks with accuracy.
+VFuzz is a multithreaded, customizable web fuzzer designed to test the resilience of web applications.It supports various HTTP request methods and fuzzing strategies to provide high-performance and accurate testing.

+---

 ## Table of Contents
 - [Features](#Features)